COVID-19 fears keep millions of Americans from seeking hospital care

 Some pandemic precautions are immediately apparent at the front door.
 At many hospitals, temperatures are taken for every patient, and all must answer a series of questions about exposure and symptoms of COVID-19.
 Like many supermarkets, hospitals have markings on the floor for social distancing while standing in line.

-Some hospitals also have signs up banning virtually all visitors besides guardians for minors or vulnerable adults.
-As of early June, the health systems were slowly starting to ease those restrictions, including in birthing centers, but policies varied.

 Once inside the front door, patients are quickly “cohorted” into potential-COVID and non-COVID groups.
-Abbott Northwestern has signs directing people to one side of the waiting room or the other.
-Methodist has separate COVID and “NOVID” waiting rooms.
+Abbott Northwestern directs people to one side of the waiting room or the other, and Methodist has separate COVID and “NOVID” waiting rooms.

-Inside hospitals, nurses and doctors wear N95 respirators and eye protection while treating every patient.
-For COVID patients, heavier protective gear like CAPR face shields may be used, or even powered PAPR masks.
+Nurses and doctors wear N95 respirators and eye protection while treating every patient.
+For COVID patients, heavier protective gear like face shields may be used, or powered respirator masks.

-At North Memorial, about 2% of tests given to people who initially screen as negative for COVID at the front door come back positive for the virus, Berg said.
+At North Memorial, about 2% of tests given to people who initially screen as negative for COVID at the front door come back positive, Berg said.

 Best practices

-Many hospitals now have dedicated pods or wings of COVID rooms, both in the emergency department and in the general hospital.
+Many hospitals now have dedicated pods or wings of COVID rooms, both in emergency departments and in the general hospital.
 COVID rooms commonly have tablet computers mounted on poles that can be used to talk to clinicians and family members.

-At Methodist, a dedicated, easy-to-clean stethoscope hangs outside each COVID patient room, and there’s a UV cleaning robot parked in a hallway by the normal mop and laundry cart.
+At Methodist, a dedicated, easy-to-clean stethoscope hangs outside each COVID patient room, and there’s an ultraviolet cleaning robot parked in a hallway by the normal mop and laundry cart.

 COVID rooms in the ED have closeable doors and negative-airflow systems that ensure air is ventilated out of the building, not into the hallway.
 At Abbott Northwestern, an alarm on an empty COVID patient room sounded after the door didn’t close properly during a quick demo earlier this month.
 Many rooms have been retrofitted with box-sized machines that sit on the floor and optimize air pressure.

-Though the strips of floor tape may not look like health technology, the system — formally known as “traffic control bundling” — dramatically reduced infection rates among hospital workers in Taiwan during the 2003 outbreak of another coronavirus, called SARS-CoV.
+Though the strips of floor tape may not look like health technology, the system — known as “traffic control bundling” — dramatically reduced infection rates among hospital workers in Taiwan during the 2003 outbreak of the SARS-CoV virus.
 For the current outbreak of SARS-CoV-2, hospitals are adapting the model.

-Despite all the precautions, the risk of infection in the hospital is still greater than zero.
-But the state health officials have been working closely with hospitals to implement best practices around infection control and prevention.